Endoscopic thoracic sympathectomy

 You will receive general anesthesia before surgery.
 This will make you asleep and pain-free.

-- A tiny camera called an endoscope will be inserted into your chest.
-Video from the camera will show on a monitor in the operating room.
-The surgeon will use the monitor to do your surgery.
+- A tiny camera called an endoscope is inserted through one of the cuts into your chest.
+Video from the camera shows on a monitor in the operating room.
+The surgeon views the monitor while doing the surgery.

-- The surgeon will insert other small tools through the other cuts.
+- Other small tools are inserted through the other cuts.

-- Your lung on this side will be inflated.
+- Your lung on this side is inflated.

 Why the Procedure Is Performed